 Workplace chemical exposure has been linked to cancers and conditions of the lungs, kidneys, skin, heart, stomach, brain, nerve, and reproductive systems.
 According to the Center for Disease Control, occupational skin disease is the second most common type of occupational disease, and chemical agents are the main cause.
 Hazardous chemicals take only seconds to penetrate the eye's outer membrane and severely and sometimes permanently affect the skin.
 All that being said, it's vital to have systems in place to promote workplace safety around hazardous chemicals and materials.
 Here are just a few steps workplaces can take to ensure the safety of their workers.

 Provide Proper Protective Equipment

 Anyone working with or near hazardous chemicals should be wearing equipment to protect their safety.
-This includes goggles and face shields, chemical gloves, protect clothing and coveralls, and appropriate footwear.
+This includes goggles and face shields, chemical gloves, protective clothing and coveralls, and appropriate footwear.
 Not all safety equipment is the same, so it's important to make sure your protective gear is tailored to the type of hazardous materials present in your workplace.

 Develop a Hazardous Communication Program

 All employers with hazardous chemicals in their workplace must create and implement a hazardous communication program.
 This program is designed to inform workers about the chemicals they are working with and create a plan for their handling.
 A clear hazardous communication program should reduce exposure and injury caused by hazardous chemicals in the workplace.

 Available Eyewash Stations and Showers